 As mentioned earlier, there's no single answer for which you should choose in surge protector vs extension cord, and it mostly depends on your needs.
 However, if you know about your home's demands and want to know the best options in each category, here are some:

 Deciding the best in a smart power strip or surge protector vs extension cord or trying to connect both can make everything difficult.
-Looking at these issues, Evvr recently introduced their all-in-one Evvr Energy Monitor Plug and Relay.
+Looking at these issues, EVVR recently introduced their all-in-one EVVR Energy Monitoring Smart Plug and Relay.

 It's a perfect combination of an extension cord and a surge protector, providing you with the best power solution!
 Having Homekit compatibility, this plug and relay make all your connected appliances smart.
 It perfectly connects with a 2-core and 3-core cable and can supply power of around 16 amps.